hoangsonww/PetSwipe-Match-App/README.md

 - **Swipe Interface**:
   - Swipe left/right or press arrow keys/buttons to navigate through the deck of pets cards
   - For each card, users can view pet details, photos, and decide to adopt or pass
+  - Each user is randomly assigned a sample selection of pet cards (around 90-110 cards) to review.
+As the app gathers more real, user-added pet data, it will improve in matching users with the most relevant pets.
 - **Personalized Deck**:
   - Deck is generated based on user preferences and past swipes
   - Users will only see pets that they haven't swiped on before, and pets that are most relevant to them